Azure/batch-shipyard/docs/05-batch-shipyard-from-scratch-step-by-step.md

 Of course, your use case will invariably be more complicated than the trivial sample shown here.
 Please refer to the following resources for more information.

+#### Batch Shipyard Guide Contents
+Please see the [top-level README](README.md) for the table of contents for all guides and documentation.

 #### In-Depth Configuration Guide
 [Batch Shipyard Configuration](10-batch-shipyard-configuration.md) contains